top of page

 On the concert stage, she has been a featured soloist at the U.S. Naval Academy and the University of Maryland for Mahler’s Symphony No. 2.
 She was also the soprano soloist of Barber’s Knoxville: Summer of 1915 with the Capital City Symphony.
 Other performances include Schubert’s Mass in G Major, Vivaldi’s Gloria, Stephen Hartke’s Symphony No. 4 with the Oberlin Orchestra, Ricky Ian Gordon’s and flowers pick themselves with the Oberlin Chamber Orchestra, as well as in a Lincoln Center performance of Roland Carter’s Hold Fast to Dreams with the Tuskegee University Golden Voice Concert Choir.

-Ms. Monroe has recently been named a 2023 winner of the George and Nora London Foundation Competition.
+Ms. Monroe has recently been named a 2023 winner of the Sullivan Foundation Awards and George and Nora London Foundation Competition.
 She is a 2021 recipient of the Richard F. Gold Career Grant from The Shoshana Foundation.
 She has also been awarded and placed in competitions such as the Metropolitan Opera National Council Auditions, the Annapolis Opera Voice Competition, the Mildred Miller International Voice Competition with the Pittsburgh Festival Opera, and the Classical Singer Competition.

 Ms. Monroe completed her Master of Music degree and Artist Diploma in Opera at the University of Cincinnati College-Conservatory of Music.
 With CCM Opera, she has sung the Governess (Turn of the Screw), and was scheduled to sing Erste Dame (Die Zauberflöte) until it's cancellation due to COVID-19.